nikshepsvn/BogoSearch/README.md

 * Select a random number (let's call it x) between 0 and len of list
 * Get element at position x in the list (let's call it k)
 * Check if element we are searching for is equal to k
-* IF TRUE - Return position of element and additional data
+* IF TRUE - Return position of element(x) and additional data
-* IF FALSE - Repeat from first step
+* IF FALSE - Repeat steps